 Richard McKenna Montessori is an advocate for the child, developing education programs that follow the natural needs and development of the child.
 We believe each person has the potential to achieve success through an ordered, challenging, nurturing educational environment that includes the whole person – intellectual, emotional, spiritual, and physical.
 At the center is the child, whose needs are the focus of the learning process.

-Each of the classrooms is thoughtfully arranged and offers an inviting space for activity that is focused and calm.
+The classroom layout will be the same as in Phase I with each of the classrooms thoughtfully arranged and offers an inviting space for activity that is focused and calm.
 Learning materials are displayed on shelves that are accessible to the children to foster independence as the students go about their daily work.
 There are spaces in the classroom that allow for group activity as well as areas where the student can work alone.
 Parts of each classroom are open and spacious to allow younger children to lay out materials for exploration.
 There are well-defined spaces for each part of the curriculum, such as Language Arts, Math, and Culture.
 Each of these areas features shelves or display tables with a variety of inviting materials from which students can choose.

 Our highly trained, credentialed teachers nurture and cultivate each child’s curiosity while providing a strong foundation for continued academic success.
 Richard McKenna Montessori provides a warm, vibrant, educational home designed to foster a love of learning and help all children reach their fullest potential at their own unique pace.
 We strive to educate the whole child and to inspire children to be caring, socially responsible participants in their community and world.
 Our carefully prepared classrooms are staffed with highly qualified, Montessori-trained teachers.
 Multi-age classrooms allow the children to learn from one another and to be valued contributors to the classroom community.